zaiisao/Documentation/en/Audio Broadcast/electron_video.md

 ## Add the Agora SDK to Your Project

-You can directly install the SDK through npm.
+You can directly install the SDK through npm or download it from Agora's developer portal.

+**Install the SDK through npm**

 1. Go to the project path, and run the following command line to install the latest version of the Electron SDK:

 	`nmp install agora-electron-sdk`

-2. Run the following command to import the SDK into your project:
+2. Import the SDK into your project with the following code:

 	`import AgoraRtcEngine from 'agora-electron-sdk'`

+**Download the SDK from the developer portal**

+1. Go to [SDK downloads](https://docs.agora.io/en/Agora%20Platform/downloads) to download the Agora SDK for Electron.
+2. Save the downloaded SDk package into the root directory of your project file.
+3. Import the SDK into your project with the following code:

+	`import AgoraRtcEngine from 'agora-electron-sdk'`

+> Ensure that you use Electron 3.0.6 if you want to get the SDK by downloading it from the developer portal.

 ## Switch the Prebuilt add-on version